javascriptures/catspotting-frontend/README.md

 ## The Making of the App

 For our mockups and other planning info, see our [planning repo](https://github.com/javascriptures/catspotting-frontend/blob/master/planning/PROPOSAL.md)
+For the API, see our [back end repo](https://github.com/jnlsings/catspotting-backend)

 The Catspotting team primarily used a centralized git workflow to build the app.
 Once it became clear that the back end was its own massive endeavor, we split up, with Jaimie on the back end and Jordan writing the majority of the front end code.